 Risk factors for breast cancer

 The biggest breast cancer risk factors are gender and age.
-Woman have a far greater risk of developing breast cancer than men.
+Women have a far greater risk of developing breast cancer than men.
+(Less than one percent of all breast cancers occur in men.)
 And women are more likely to develop breast cancer as they grow older.

-For women, the risk of breast cancer rises if your mother, sister, or daughter has breast cancer.
-However, about 85 percent of breast cancers occur in women who have no family history of the disease.
+The risk of breast cancer rises if your mother, sister, or daughter has breast cancer.
+However, about 85 percent of breast cancers occur in patients who have no family history of the disease.

 A small percentage of breast cancers can be linked to inherited mutations in the breast cancer genes, BRCA1 and BRCA2.
-On average, women with a BRCA1 mutation have up to a 65 percent risk of developing breast cancer before age 70.
-For women with a BRCA2 mutation, the risk is 45 percent.
+On average, women with a BRCA1 mutation have a 55 to 65 percent risk of developing breast cancer before age 70.
+For women with a BRCA2 mutation, the risk is about 45 percent.

 Early symptoms of breast cancer

 Becoming familiar with your breasts can help you identify abnormalities or changes over time.
-However, the warning signs of breast cancer are not the same for all women.
+However, the warning signs of breast cancer are not the same for everyone.
 The most common signs include:

 - A change in the look or feel of the breast